ToshioCP/Gtk4-tutorial/src/sec17.src.md

     g_menu_append_item (menu, menu_item_quit);
     g_object_unref (menu_item_quit);

-## Menu and action
+## Menu and Action

 One of the attributes of menu items is an action.
-This attribute points an action object.
+This attribute points to an action object.

 There are two action objects, GSimpleAction and GPropertyAction.
 GSimpleAction is often used.
 And it is used with a menu item.
 Only GSimpleAction is described in this section.

-An action corresponds to a menu item will be activated when the menu item is clicked.
+An action that corresponds to a menu item will be activated when the menu item is clicked.
 Then the action emits an activate signal.

 1. menu item is clicked.